Program for Writing and Rhetoric

 WRTG 1160 (3) CMCI First-Year Writing and Rhetoric

-Rhetorically informed introduction to college writing for CMCI students enrolled in CMCI 1010 or CMCI 1020.
-Focuses on critical analysis, argument, inquiry, and information literacy.
-Taught as a writing workshop, the course places a premium on invention, drafting, and thoughtful revision.
+Rhetorically informed introduction to college writing for CMCI students enrolled in CMCI 1040.
+Focuses on rhetorical analysis, argument, inquiry, and information literacy.
+Taught as a writing workshop, the course emphasizes practicing writing strategies for all phases of the writing process.

 Repeatable: Repeatable for up to 6.00 total credit hours.